-Alterations to the existing mmCIF Format can capture conformational and compositional heterogeneity in structures

-The PDBx/mmCIF is an extensible data representation built on a flexible dictionarybased system^{32,33}.
-While this data format allows for a more robust representation of many structural models, conformational and compositional heterogeneity is encoded in the same way as the legacy PDB format (altlocs and B-factors).
-We propose extending the PDBx/mmCIF model to include new conformational and compositional data items linked to atom-level data (Figure 1).
-Additionally, both data items would contain layers.
+Alterations to the existing mmCIF Format can capture conformational and compositional heterogeneity in structures format (altlocs and B-factors).
+We propose extending the PDBx/mmCIF model to include new conformational and compositional data catagories linked to atom-level data (Figure 1).
+Additionally, both data catagories would contain layers.
 For each atom, the first conformational state would represent the base or first layer of heterogeneity, with subsequent states explaining heterogeneity 'within' the previous state.
-For example, in the conformational data item, conformational state 1 could contain information on a loop state (in or out), whereas conformational state 2 would contain a peptide flip in the backbone within the out loop state, and conformational state 3 could contain information about a side chain alternative conformation that occurs in a residue in the out loop state and with the peptide flip.
+For example, in the conformational data catagory, conformational state 1 could contain information on a loop state (in or out), whereas conformational state 2 would contain a peptide flip in the backbone within the out loop state, and conformational state 3 could contain information about a side chain alternative conformation that occurs in a residue in the out loop state and with the peptide flip.
 This layering would allow for the knowledge of hierarchical conformational heterogeneity.
-Separating compositional and conformational heterogeneity into individual data items allows us to understand how they are linked, such as multiple conformations populated in the liganded state.
-Importantly, the inherent flexibility of the mmCIF format is highlighted by the fact that many dictionary items are optional34, paving the way for a standardized and adaptable format to capture conformational and compositional heterogeneity depending on the experimental data.
+Separating compositional and conformational heterogeneity into individual data categories allows us to understand how they are linked, such as multiple conformations populated in the liganded state.
+Importantly, the inherent flexibility of the mmCIF format is highlighted by the fact that many dictionary catagories are optional, paving the way for a standardized and adaptable format to capture conformational and compositional heterogeneity depending on the experimental data.